 The DTR 4IO Read instruction is also supported in QPI mode.
-In QPI mode, the bits M7-0 are also considered as dummy clocks.
+In QPI mode, the "Continuous Read Mode" bits M7-0 are also considered as dummy clocks.
+In the default setting, the data output will follow the Continuous Read Mode bits immediately.

+"Continuous Read Mode" feature is not available in QPI mode for DTR 4IO Read instruction.
 "Wrap Around" feature is not available in QPI mode for DTR 4IO Read instruction.
-To perform a read operation with fixed data length wrap around in QPI mode, a dedicated "Burst Read with Wrap" (0Ch) instruction must be used.

-Figure 9-27b DTR 4IO Read Mode Sequence (QPI EDH M5-4 ≠ (1,0))
+Figure 9-27b DTR 4IO Read Mode Sequence (QPI, M5-4 ≠ (1,0))

 - 1. Hi-impedance is inhibited for the two clock cycles. - 2.
 M[5-4] = (1,0) is inhibited. - 3.
-32-bit address is required when the device is operation in 4-byte address mode. - 4.
+32-bit address is required when the device is operation in 4-Byte Address Mode. - 4.
 C0H command can set the number of dummy clocks.